Jyoti-Chakma/Weather-Station-Flutter/README.md

 # Weather Station

-This project is for developing a weather station Flutter.
+This project is for developing a weather station using Flutter.
 It uses Open Weather API to get the weather data.

 ## Acknowledgements